tezos/tezos-mirror/docs/developer/merge_team.rst

   Many of these checks can be run with ``make test-lint``.

+  Some of these checks can be executed with a `pre-commit <https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks>`_ which is installed with
+  ``ln -sr scripts/pre_commit/pre_commit.py .git/hooks/pre-commit``
+  (see the header of `./scripts/pre_commit/pre_commit.py --help` for additional options).

 - No peneloping: don't do something in a commit just to undo it two commits later.
 - Don't mix refactors or indentation with real changes.